tiagorangel2011/glitch-chat-docs/moderators/index.md

 * Anyone that actively participates in the project and have a trust level of basic or more in the support forum
 * Anyone that works at Glitch.com
 * Anyone that has requested authorization using the "be a mod" form

-So where's the "be a mod" form?
-Here it is:

-Want to make a suggestion?
-Check the forum post.